Skip to content

 2. Send INV of type BLOCK to all peers (the new block's hash).

-3. Peers that don't have it send GETDATA.
+3. Peers that lack it send GETDATA.

 4. Originator sends the full block.